Jan.

 In Cape Town: African Penguins

-J’adore, Cape Town.
-I’m using a little French here because the gorgeous-gorgeous Cape Town deserves a little somethin’-somethin’ extra, and it’s Friday, so what the hay?
-Full disclosure: For years, I’ve been trying to get to Cape Town faster–17 hours is just too long–and I’m always looking for an excuse to go back.
+J’adore, CAPE TOWN.
+I’m using a little French here because the gorgeous-gorgeous CAPE TOWN deserves a little somethin’-somethin’ extra, and it’s Friday, so what the hay?
+For years, I’ve been trying to get to CAPE TOWN faster (17 hours is just too long) and I’m always looking for an excuse to go back.

-A while ago, more like two years ago, I told you about my drive down the gorgeous-gorgeous Cape Peninsula to the end of the African continent (not really, but it feels like it) and, while I showed you a photo, I forgot to tell you about my journey to Boulder’s Beach.
+I told you about my drive down the Cape Peninsula and, while I showed you one photo, I forgot to tell you about my journey to BOULDER’S BEACH.

-To get to Boulder’s, you actually walk through a residential neighborhood to a protected beach on False Bay surrounded by granite boulders.
-By day, the penguins waddle, they swim, they fish for and eat anchovies and calamari, and they bath in the sun.
+To get to BOULDER’S, you walk through a residential neighborhood to a protected beach on False Bay surrounded by granite boulders.
+By day, the penguins waddle, swim, fish for and eat anchovies and calamari, and they bathe in the sun.
 At night, they chill.

-Oh, and my little friend, I named him Henry, and I kinda sort of stalked him the entire time I was on the beach.
+My little friend?
+I named him Henry and I kinda sorta stalked him the entire time I was on the beach.
 So…

 Henry tried to shake me in a crowd of look-a-likes.